bodhivani/bodhivani.github.io/_pages/about.md

   - /about.html
 ---

-I am a mathematician by training, pursuing research in mechanistic interpretability.
-I believe AGI research has the potential to be dangerous, and the most effective preventative measure is a clear framework for understanding the internal workings of the underlying machinery.
+Hello!
+Thank you for coming by, and I pre-emptively apologize for my inability to be concise.
+I promise my papers read less rambly than this page.

+I work for Pratyush Tiwary at the Institute of Physical Science and Technology in Maryland, where we attempt to conquer the world with AI augmented enhanced sampling.
+Specifically, we are hunting cryptic pockets by exploring the structural diversity of biomolecules.

+However, before I started fiddling with neural networks, I was, and will always be a theoretical molecular biophysicist.
+I learnt how to be this from my PhD advisor Aaron Dinner at the University of Chicago.
+Jonathan Weare at the Courant Institute in New York co-advised me and gave me some applied math chops as well.

-Currently, I am an AI and topology consultant for Garoux LLC, and I am also working with [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/) at University of Maryland.
+ [Prof. Tom Goldstein](http://www.cs.umd.edu/~tomg/) at University of Maryland.

 Background
 ======